-This webinar is approved for one HR General recertification credit hour through the HR Certification Institute.
+This webinar is approved for 1.5 HR General recertification credit hour through the HR Certification Institute.